-The Company does not have a formal policy regarding the separation of its Chairman of the Board and Chief Executive Officer positions.
-Upon the recommendation of our Nominating and Governance Committee, Mr. Sherman currently serves as both Chairman of our Board of Directors and Chief Executive Officer and has since January 22, 2022, with Stanley Stern serving as the lead independent director.
-Prior to January 22, 2022, the roles of Chairman of the Board and Chief Executive Officer were separated, with Mr. Sherman serving as Executive Chairman and former director Jack Peurach serving as Chief Executive Officer since 2018.
+The Company does not have a formal policy regarding the separation of its Chairperson of the Board and Chief Executive Officer positions.
+Upon the recommendation of our Nominating and Governance Committee, Dr. Lathan serves as the lead independent director.
+From January 2022 to March 2023, Steven Sherman served as Chairman of our Board of Directors, and from January 2022 to December 2022, Mr. Sherman served as our Chief Executive Officer.
+From January 2022 to April 2023, Mr. Stern served as our lead independent director.
+Prior to January 2022, the roles of Chairman of the Board and Chief Executive Officer were separated, with Mr. Sherman serving as Executive Chairman and former director Jack Peurach serving as Chief Executive Officer from 2018 through January 2022.
+Under our by-laws, if no Chairman of the Board has been appointed, our Chief Executive Officer shall preside at all meetings of the Board of Directors.

-As Chairman, Mr. Sherman's duties include chairing meetings of our Board of Directors, facilitating communication between other members of our Board and the Chief Executive Officer, preparing or approving the agenda for regular Board meetings, determining the frequency and length of regular Board meetings and recommending when special meetings of our Board should be held, and reviewing and, if appropriate, recommending action to be taken with respect to written communications from stockholders submitted to our Board.
+As Chairman, Mr. Sherman's duties included chairing meetings of our Board of Directors, facilitating communication between other members of our Board and the Chief Executive Officer, preparing or approving the agenda for regular Board meetings, determining the frequency and length of regular Board meetings and recommending when special meetings of our Board should be held, and reviewing and, if appropriate, recommending action to be taken with respect to written communications from stockholders submitted to our Board.
+Mr. Davis, as our Chief Executive Officer, has presided over meetings of the Board of Directors since March 2023.

-As the lead independent director, Mr. Stern's duties include presiding over meetings and sessions of the independent directors in executive session, facilitating communications between other members of the Board and the Chairman of the Board, monitoring communications from stockholders and other interested parties and providing copies or summaries to other directors as appropriate, working with the Chairman of the Board in the preparation of the agenda for each Board meeting and in determining the need for special meetings of the Board, and otherwise consulting with the Chairman of the Board on matters relating to corporate governance and Board performance.
+As the lead independent director, Dr. Lathan's duties include presiding over meetings and sessions of the independent directors in executive session, facilitating communications between other members of the Board and the Chairperson of the Board, monitoring communications from stockholders and other interested parties and providing copies or summaries to other directors as appropriate, working with the Chairperson of the Board or the Chief Executive Officer, as applicable, in the preparation of the agenda for each Board meeting and in determining the need for special meetings of the Board, and otherwise consulting with the Chairperson of the Board, if any, on matters relating to corporate governance and Board performance.

-The Nominating and Governance Committee believes that having a lead independent director helps ensure independent oversight of the Company, provides our Chairman and Chief Executive Officer with an experienced sounding board and enables the independent and objective assessment of risk by our Board of Directors.
+The Nominating and Governance Committee believes that having a lead independent director helps ensure independent oversight of the Company, provides our Chief Executive Officer and, if any, our Chairman with an experienced sounding board and enables the independent and objective assessment of risk by our Board of Directors.